-Peridot: Color, Formation, Occurrence and Value
+Peridot: Gemstone, Color, Properties and Value

-Formation of peridot
+Formation of Peridot

 Peridot is formed in the upper mantle of the Earth, where it is found in association with other mafic and ultramafic rocks.
 These rocks are rich in iron and magnesium, which are the two elements that give peridot its characteristic green color.
 Peridot is brought to the surface by volcanic activity, where it can be found in lava flows and other igneous rocks.